-- (battery backup) located outside the entrance to each bedroom and in any storey.28.
-The applicant is required to provide certification to the principal certifying authority prior to the issue of an occupation certificate that the fire detection and alarm system: - (a) has obtained the relevant standards mark approval and complies with AS 3786; - (b) has mains electrical wiring and standby power source; - (c) protects every bedroom or group of bedrooms from the remainder of the building; and - (d) protects every storey of the building.
+- 28. The applicant is required to provide certification to the principal certifying authority prior to the issue of an occupation certificate that the fire detection and alarm system: - (a) has obtained the relevant standards mark approval and complies with AS 3786; - (b) has mains electrical wiring and standby power source; - protects every bedroom or group of bedrooms from the remainder of the building; and

+(d) protects every storey of the building.
 Supplementary Conditions Involving the Use Of Commercial Premises